mccornet/pl-900/06 - PowerAppsPortal.md

 ### Authorization

-After the user is authenticated and associated with a contact, Power Apps portals use numerous tables to define authorization, that is, what a user is allowed to do.
-Selecting **Share** from the portal app options will provide information on how to share the portal app with internal and external users.

-**Web roles** allow an administrator to control user access to portal content and Microsoft Dataverse rows.
-A web role can be associated with the following table rows:

-- **Website permissions** - Define what (if any) front-side editing permissions that a web role should have.
-- **Webpage access rules** - Define what pages are visible to a web role and what actions can be taken.
-- **Table permissions** - Define what access a web role has to individual Microsoft Dataverse tables.

-A portal contact might be assigned to one or more web roles at a time.
-Access rules and permissions of individual roles are combined to determine the resulting permissions set.

-One of the web roles in the portal can be marked as **Anonymous** and all of the others are **Authenticated**.
-These roles allow you to apply permissions and access rules to all portal users based on whether they are signed in.
+***After authentication, "portals" use numerous tables to define authorization.
+Web roles allow an administrator to control user access to portal content and Dataverse rows.
+A contact might be assigned to one or more web roles at a time.
+In that case access rules and permissions of individual roles are combined.*** One of the web roles in the portal can be marked as "*Anonymous*" and all of the others are "*Authenticated*".
 If a user is not signed in, they will view the portal with the Anonymous web role permissions, which should be the most restrictive permissions.

+**A web role can be associated with the following table rows:**

+- **Website permissions** - ***Define the (if any) front-side editing permissions.***
+- **Webpage access rules** - ***Define what pages are visible to a role and what actions can be taken.***
+- **Table permissions** - ***Define what access a role has to individual Dataverse tables.***